nik0spapp/wmil/README.md

 Running
 ------------
-The code extends BaseEstimator class from scikit-learn, so you should be able to use it as an sklearn estimator.
+The code extends BaseEstimator class from scikit-learn package, so you should be able to use it as an sklearn estimator.
 For example:
 ```bash
 $ python
 >>> import pickle